RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

     [Id] = @CustomerId;
 {% endhighlight %}

-### The REST API
+### Step 4: The REST API

-Our address book application exposes a REST API for our users to consume.
-Since the notable portions of the API are on the query side I will only show those controllers here.
-On the write side the controllers do as you would expect, they accept some data via a POST or PUT and update the data in the database via the domain model.
+Our sample system will expose it’s functionality using a REST API which can be consumed by a front end or some other service.
+We will concentrate on the query endpoints here since that is where the interesting stuff happens.
+The controllers responsible for writes do as you would expect; they accept some data via a [POST][15]{:target="_blank"} or [PUT][15]{:target="_blank"} and update the data in the database via the domain model.

-Our users can retrieve a customer and view their associated addresses via an HTTP GET to the following route.
-We provide an optional `auditId` parameter which will allow the users to retrieve the state of the customer for a specific audit.
+Our users can retrieve a customer and view their associated addresses via an [HTTP GET][15]{:target="_blank"} to the following route:

 {% highlight C# %}
 [ApiController]